-If You Miss 2 Yellow Pills in a Row in Week 3 or Week 4 of Your Pack:
+If You Miss 2 Pink Pills in a Row in Week 3 or Week 4 of Your Pack:

-- 1. If you are a Day 1 Starter: - Throw out the rest of the pill pack and start a new pack that same day. - 2.
-If you are a Sunday Starter: - Keep taking one pill every day until Sunday.
-On Sunday, throw out the rest of the pack and start a new pack of pills that same day. - 3.
+1. If You are a Day 1 Starter:

+Throw out the rest of the pill pack and start a new pack that same day.

+If You are a Sunday Starter:

+- Keep taking one pill every day until Sunday.
+On Sunday, throw out the rest of the pack and start a new pack of pills that same day. - 2.
 You could become pregnant if you have sex in the 7 days after you restart your pills.
-You must use another birth control method (such as a condom and spermicide) as a back-up for those 7 days. - 4.
+You must use another birth control method (such as a condom and spermicide) as a back-up for those 7 days. - 3.
 You may not have your period this month but this is expected.
 However, if you miss your period two months in a row, call your healthcare provider because you might be pregnant.

-If You Miss 3 or More Yellow Pills in a Row During Any Week:
+If You Miss 3 or More Pink Pills in a Row During Any Week:

-- 1. If you are a Day 1 Starter: - Throw out the rest of the pill pack and start a new pack that same day. - 2.
-If you are a Sunday Starter: - Keep taking 1 pill every day until Sunday.
-On Sunday, throw out the rest of the pack and start a new pack of pills that same day. - 3.
+1. If you are a Day 1 Starter:

+Throw out the rest of the pill pack and start a new pack that same day.

+If You are a Sunday Starter:

+- Keep taking 1 pill every day until Sunday.
+On Sunday, throw out the rest of the pack and start a new pack of pills that same day. - 2.
 You could become pregnant if you have sex in the 7 days after you restart your pills.
-You must use another birth control method (such as condoms and spermicides) as a back-up for those 7 days. - 4.
-You may not have your period this month but this is expected.
-However, if you miss your period two months in a row, call your healthcare provider because you might be pregnant.
+You must use another birth control method (such as condoms and spermicides) as a back-up for those 7 days. - 3.
+Call your healthcare provider if you miss your period, because you might be pregnant.

-If You Miss Any of the 7 White to Off-white Pills in Week 4:
+If You Miss any of the 4 White to off-White Pills in Week 4: